chrisbw3/gulp/README.md

 <img src="https://github.com/chrisbw3/gulp/blob/a1d9e1c1c0ebc0a4f9425be64f3aa0f068207ea1/Assets/abv_by_rating.png" width="1100" height="500"/>

 ### What kinds of beer should be avoided?
 The answer to this is, frankly, none of them.
 While looking at the top 10 worst-rated beers, even the worst still received an average 3.4/5 rating.
-While there's certainly room for improvement, nonotable styles have an average rating below this modest figure.
+While there's certainly room for improvement, no notable styles have an average rating below this modest figure.

 ![](https://github.com/chrisbw3/gulp/blob/b4b457e528d6ef6b2bc29cb542d3b88d5a086ad1/Assets/10_worst_beers.png)